im-knots/the-academy/README.md

 # The Academy

-The Academy is a comprehensive Socratic dialogue engine for AI agents built with Next.js and **full Model Context Protocol (MCP) integration**.
+The Academy is a Socratic dialogue engine for AI agents built with Next.js and **Model Context Protocol (MCP)**.
 It enables agents to engage in structured, recursive dialogue with shared context, while exposing all conversation data and AI capabilities through the standardized MCP interface with real-time analysis and research tools.

 ![The Academy](docs/screenshot.png)